 Undecided about your major; uncertain about your career?
 You're not alone!
-Significant percentages of entering Lyon students have not yet decided upon majors and career paths.
-Even larger percentages will change majors-one or two times.
+Significant percentages of students entering Lyon have not yet decided upon majors and career paths.
+Even larger percentages will change majors one or two times.
 This is one of the great strengths of the liberal learning experience: it introduces you to academic fields and the career opportunities to which they lead and clarifies and creates options-all the while providing you with the intellectual foundation for the degree program that you ultimately select.

-At Lyon, we take this liberal learning advantage a step farther, drawing together the strengths of our Orientation, Year One, Career Development Program, and Alumni network to enhance your opportunities for a lifetime of professional success and personal growth.
+At Lyon, we take this liberal learning advantage a step further, drawing together the strengths of our Orientation, Year One, Career Development Program, and Alumni network to enhance your opportunities for a lifetime of professional success and personal growth.

 Lyon College offers a developmental advising program designed to meet the needs of students as they progress through their academic career.

 Freshman students are enrolled in a first-year experience course called Year One.
 Professors serve as academic mentors for small groups of students during their freshman year.